CodeDuet/codeduet-ai-agent/README.md

 # CodeDuet

-CodeDuet is a local, open-source AI app builder.
+CodeDuet AI Studio is a local, open-source AI app builder.
 It's fast, private, and fully under your control — like Lovable, v0, or Bolt, but running right on your machine.

 > **Attribution**: CodeDuet is forked from [Dyad](https://github.com/dyad-sh/dyad), an open-source project by [Will Chen](https://github.com/willchen90).
 We're grateful for the excellent foundation provided by the original Dyad project and its contributors.
 All original work remains under the Apache 2.0 license.

 [![Image](https://github.com/user-attachments/assets/f6c83dfc-6ffd-4d32-93dd-4b9c46d17790)](https://codeduet.com/)

 More info at: [https://codeduet.com/](https://codeduet.com/)

+## Mission Statement
+The goal of CodeDuet is to allow people to learn more about AI development and create affordable, awesome + exciting products without AI platform lock-in.
+The vision is for all users to control and switch LLM models as needed based on cost, quality, and personal preference.
+Privacy is also part of the mission - users can develop products using local LLMs instead of API endpoints or online services.

 ## 🚀 Features